Lakshmi Sahgal

-Lakshmi Sahgal (born Lakshmi Swaminathan; 24 October 1914 – 23 July 2012) was an Indian politician and activist.
-She was a revolutionary of the Indian independence movement, an officer of the Indian National Army, and the Minister of Women's Affairs in the Azad Hind government.
-Lakshmi is commonly referred to in India as Captain Lakshmi, a reference to her rank when taken prisoner in Burma during the Second World War.
+Lakshmi Sahgal (née Swaminathan; 24 October 1914 – 23 July 2012) was an Indian politician and activist.
+She was a revolutionary of the Indian independence movement, an officer of the Indian National Army (INA), and the Minister of Women's Affairs in the Azad Hind Government.
+She is commonly referred to in India as Captain Lakshmi, a reference to her participation in the INA's Rani Jhansi Regiment during the Second World War.
+A prominent member of the Communist Party of India (Marxist), she was a founding member of the All India Democratic Women's Association.
+In 1998, Sahgal was awarded the Padma Vibhushan, India's second-highest civilian award.
+Following this, in the 2002 Indian presidential election, she was nominated as the presidential candidate opposite A. P. J. Abdul Kalam.
+A medical doctor by profession, she practiced till her death in Kanpur in 2012.

 Early life

-Lakshmi Sahgal was born as Lakshmi Swaminathan in 1914 to S. Swaminathan, a lawyer who practiced criminal law at Madras High Court, and A.V.
+Lakshmi Swaminathan was born on 24 October 1914 to S. Swaminathan, a lawyer who practiced criminal law at Madras High Court, and A.V.
 Ammukutty, better known as Ammu Swaminathan, a social worker and independence activist from an aristocratic Nair family known as "Vadakkath" family of Anakkara, Ponnani taluk, Malabar District, British India.
-She was the elder sister of Mrinalini Sarabhai.
+She was the elder sister of Mrinalini Sarabhai and the younger sister of Govind Swaminadhan.

+As a child, Lakshmi joined her mother in burning their clothes in a pyre to protest against the import of foreign goods, as part of the Swadeshi movement.
+Lakshmi was later introduced to and deeply influenced by Suhasini Nambiar, the first Indian woman to join the Communist Party, while Nambiar was in hiding at the Swaminathan's house at Gilchrist Gardens in Madras.

-Lakshmi studied in Queen Mary's College and later chose to study medicine and received an MBBS degree from Madras Medical College in 1938.
+Lakshmi studied in Queen Mary's College, Chennai and later chose to study medicine and received an MBBS degree from Madras Medical College in 1938.
 A year later, she received her diploma in gynaecology and obstetrics.
 She worked as a doctor in the Government Kasturba Gandhi Hospital located at Triplicane Chennai.

-In 1940, she left for Singapore after the failure of her marriage to pilot P.K.N.
-Rao.
+She was described as being beautiful in college and was a talented singer.
+In June 1940, she left for Singapore after the failure of her marriage to pilot P. K. N. Rao of Tata Airlines.
+Rao and Lakshmi were only together for six months.
+She then fell in love with a senior of hers from medical college, known only as "K".
+She left for Singapore with "K" and they together set up a private practice to treat patients.
 During her stay at Singapore, she met some members of Subhas Chandra Bose's Indian National Army.